kinode-dao/kinode-book/src/my_first_app/chapter_4.md

 This frontend is now fully packaged with the process — there are no more steps!
 Of course, this can be made arbitrarily complex with various frontend frameworks that produce a static build.

-In the next and final chapter, we'll quickly go over the package metadata and discuss how to share this app across the Uqbar network.
+In the next and final chapter, we'll quickly go over the package metadata and discuss how to share this app across the Nectar network.